 They’re perfect for carrying your produce haul home from the farmers' market.
 Or you can simply toss one over your shoulder and use it as a pool bag or an airy tote for carrying all your summer essentials.

 How to Make a Macramé Produce Bag

-Since Knot Tying 101 wasn’t something most of us learned growing up, here’s a quick video showing you exactly how to make your bag.
+Since Knot Tying 101 wasn’t something most of us learned growing up, I created a quick video showing you exactly how to make your bag.
 Just know that it might take a while to get the knots just right.
 Even with practice, I still had a hard time getting my knot pattern small enough to create a tight mesh.

 The good news is that these materials go a long way, so you can make a bunch of bags for next to nothing.
 One roll of macramé rope and a couple yards of strapping should make about 5 or 6 bags.
 Just stock up on a few extra d-rings ahead of time and have your hot glue gun ready to go.

 Because these are made with 100% cotton, they’re washable and should last forever.
 I recommend hand-washing them in warm water, but you can always toss them in your washing machine on gentle.
 If you dye your bags, be careful not to wash them with any other light-colored items because the dye might fade the first few washes.